OpenVisualCloud/Dockerfiles/VCAC-A/README.md

 You can setup the VCAC-A as a Kubernetes worker node.
 Any subsequent deployment will be as simple as `kubectl apply`.
 It is recommended that you setup the VCAC-A as a Kubernetes worker node for application development and deployment.

 The VCAC-A node does not have a dedicated IP address accessible from the network.
 Instead, the VCAC-A node accesses the network via NAT on the host machine.
-Strictly speaking, this does not meet the Kubernetes networking requirements, which assume that all workers are accessible via a unique IP address.
-[WeaveNet](https://github.com/weaveworks/weave) comes to rescue, which supports partially connected mesh network devices.
-The following sections describe the steps to setup the Weave virtual network and then install Kubernetes on top of WeaveNet.
+Strictly speaking, this does not meet the Kubernetes networking requirement, which states that all worker nodes are accessible via a unique IP address.
+[WeaveNet](https://github.com/weaveworks/weave) comes to rescue, which supports partially connected network devices.
+The following sections describe the steps to setup the Weave virtual network and then install Kubernetes on top of the WeaveNet.

 #### Setup WeaveNet:

-First designate certain IP network range to be used for the WeaveNet virtual network.
+First designate certain IP network range for the WeaveNet virtual network.
 The default is `172.30.0.0/16`.
 Modify `/etc/environment` to add this network range into your `no_proxy` environment variable, if you are behind a corporate firewall.

-Run the [`setup_weave.sh`](script/setup_weave.sh) script on every cluster node, starting with the cluster master and then on each cluster worker node.
-Run the script as `./setup_weave.sh <cluster-master-node-host-name> [virtual-network-IP-range]`.
+Run the [`setup_weave.sh`](script/setup_weave.sh) script, as `./setup_weave.sh <cluster-master-node-host-name> [virtual-network-IP-range]`, on every cluster node.
+Start with the cluster master node and then on each cluster worker node.
 The script performs the following tasks:
 - Download the WeaveNet software under `/usr/local/bin`.
-- Start a `weave.service` that connects your node to the cluster master.
+- Start a `weave.service` that connects your node to the cluster master node.
 - Configure `kubelet` of your node IP address.
 - Show the WeaveNet IP address.